-Of course, these 3 studies are so-called observational studies that can not prove that it was the chocolate that caused the reduction in risk.
+Of course, these three studies are observational studies, so can’t prove that it was the chocolate that reduced the risk.

-However, given that we have a biological mechanism (lower blood pressure and oxidized LDL) then I find it plausible that regular consumption of dark chocolate can in fact reduce the risk of heart disease.
+However, since the biological process is known (lower blood pressure and oxidized LDL), it is plausible that regularly eating dark chocolate may reduce the risk of heart disease.

 The bioactive compounds in dark chocolate may also be great for your skin.

 The minimal erythemal dose (MED) is the minimum amount of UVB rays required to cause redness in the skin 24 hours after exposure.

-The good news isn't over yet.
-Dark chocolate may also improve the function of the brain.
+The good news isn’t over yet.
+Dark chocolate may also improve the function of your brain.